mmistakes/minimal-mistakes/_posts/2018-05-13-creating-summable-domain-types.md

 let totalCost = cost1 + cost2 // Error: The type 'Cost' does not support the '+' operator
 ```

 Fortunately this is easy to overcome.
-All we need to do is implement this `+` operator for the type.
+All we need to do is implement the `+` operator for the type.
+We do this by adding a `static member` to our type alias.
+We add the keyword `with` to the end of our previous type alias definition and provide the `+` static member.

 ```fsharp
 // Updated definition of 'Cost'